rafavilvert/To-Do-App-Reactjs/README.md

 ## 📦 Usage:

-After clone the project you can run:
+After clone the project in the project directory, you can run:

 ### `yarn install`

-## Available Scripts

-In the project directory, you can run:
+and

 ### `yarn start`